 No refunds or pro-rations of room charges and fees shall be granted or paid if this Housing Contract is terminated for any reasons stated in sections 2 (a), (b), and (c) above, or by reason of any matter set forth in Section 3 below.

-- Withdrawal from the institution between the fall and spring semesters of the contract period;
+c.
+Withdrawal from the institution between the fall and spring semesters of the

-For reasons not outlined in Section 2, the student may submit a Special Petition Form to request release from the Housing Contract.
+For reasons not outlined in Section 2, the student may submit a Housing Contract Appeal form to request release from the Housing Contract.

 Invalid reasons for release of contract: